zhaozilong2zl/pi-MoRE_Critic_MARL/README.md

 # Recommend requirements
-We test the algorithms on:
+We tested the algorithms on the following setup:
 ## OS Requirements
 Linux: Ubuntu 20.04.1 (5.15.0-139-generic)
 Driver Version: 535.216.01